The name and logo

 As for the logo, it represents a drop of water, with a wind turbine, and with a plant, which is the purpose of the machine: putting water into the soil to change arid areas into fertile lands while generating electricity.

-Jérôme Héritier decided to devote himself entirely to the development of his ideas more than two years ago.
+Jérôme Héritier, D.E.W. president, decided to devote himself entirely to the development of his ideas more than two years ago.
 President of the organization, he began to gather ideas to build a system allowing the extraction of atmospheric vapour 5 years ago.
 He studied – among others – in mechanical engineering at the Swiss Federal Institute of Technology in Lausanne, EPFL.

 |Alexandre Margot joined the adventure in 2016.
 He focuses on the administrative part of the organisation, the website and D.E.W.s’ identity.
 He studied computer sciences at EPFL and is currently working at Nothing.|